sequenceiq/blog/source/_posts/2014-03-21-hoya-at-sequenceiq.markdown

 ---
 Using Hoya at SequenceIQ

-With this blog post we are starting a series of articles where we'd like to describe how we use YARN, why it is central to our product stack and why we believe that Hortonworks Hoya will be a determining building block in the Hadoop echo-system.
+With this blog post we are starting a series of articles where we'd like to describe how we use YARN, why it is central to our product stack and why we believe that Hortonworks Hoya will be a determining building block in the Hadoop ecosystem.

 While we don't want to get in details about [YARN](http://hortonworks.com/hadoop/yarn/), we'd like to briefly explain the advantages of running an application on YARN, and introduce you to [Hortonworks Hoya](https://github.com/hortonworks/hoya).